cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 ## Power Platform Registration

 > [!NOTE]
-> This section applies to **both automated and manual setup methods**.
+> This section applies to **manual setup methods**.
 Power Platform requires an additional one-time registration step regardless of how you created your service principal.<br>
 > If you used the automated setup, you can skip to the verification step at the end of this section [Verify Registration](#step-3-verify-registration).

 Power Platform requires the service principal to be manually registered via interactive authentication before ScubaGear can assess it.
 This is a [limitation of Power Platform service principals](https://learn.microsoft.com/en-us/power-platform/admin/powershell-create-service-principal#limitations-of-service-principals).